ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Next, add the `Tick` function.
 This is a special **Core** function that gets called every frame.
 The `Tick` function has a parameter that gives you the time difference between the current and previous tick.

+!!! warning "Attempting to reference the `text` property on other UI components will give a warning such as `attempt to index (set) nil value \"text\"`"

 The `Tick` function checks to see if `timerStarted` is set to true.
 This is to prevent the UI for the race timer getting constantly updated when it doesn't need to be.

 ```lua linenums="1"